-Hawaii’s local delicacies are a great part of their amazing culture and tradition.
-The Hawaiian dishes are always delicious even as it constantly evolves.
+Hawaii’s local delicacies are a great part of their especially amazing culture and tradition.
+The Hawaiian dishes are certainly delicious even as it constantly evolves.
 Some dishes are instantly recognisable because they stand out among other dishes.
 One of these amazing dishes is the starch, nutrient-rich poi.

-Poi is made from a taro plant initially brought from Polynesia.
-The poi dish is made by pounding or grinding the taro plant to make a paste.
-The poi dish is best served with meat or fish to satisfy your taste buds.
+Taro is what makes up poi.
+Taro is originally from Polynesia.
+The Polynesian explorers initially brought it to Hawaii.
+You make poi dish by pounding or grinding the taro plant to make a paste.
+The poi dish is also best served with meat or fish to satisfy your taste buds.

-Hula remains one of the most iconic cultures of the Hawaiian Islands.
+The traditional hula dance is one of the most iconic exhibitions of the culture of the Hawaiian Islands.
 Hula is a traditional Polynesian art that involves a dance which is accompanied by certain music.
 In the past, the dance was accompanied by a chant or a drum such as the ‘uli ‘uli or ipu.

 The use of chants and drum instruments is often referred to as the hula kahiko.
 This style of hula was dominant until the introduction of modern instruments in 1894.
 With the introduction of modern instruments, a new style known as the hula aununa was introduced.
 This modern style involves the use of double bass and the ‘ukulele guitar.